PaulDuvall/aws-5-mins/step-functions/README.md

 In the demo, I use Step Functions to track and resolve a security incident in which Step Functions identifies the problem and then orchestrates manual and automated actions until it's resolved.

 # CloudFormation
-There are two CloudFormation resources for AWS Step Functions.
-The first is the State Machine Definition - defining the steps in your state machine.
-The next is the Activity Definition in which you have a task in your state machine where the work is performed by a worker that can be hosted on EC2, ECS, mobile devices, etc
+* [AWS::StepFunctions::StateMachine](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html) - Defines the steps in your state machine.
+* [AWS::StepFunctions::Activity](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-activity.html) - Defines how the task in your state machine is performed - whether it's EC2, ECS, mobile devices, etc.

 ## Launch CloudFormation Stack